napari/napari/docs/developers/napari_models.md

 # Napari models and events

+This document explains the links between the three main components of napari: python models, Qt classes and vispy classes, with code examples.
+This knowledge is not necessary to use napari and is more aimed at developers interested in understanding the inner workings of napari.
+This document assumes you're familiar with basic usage of napari.

-The napari codebase can be thought to consist of three main components:
+The three main components:

-* python models describing objects - these are able to operate separately from the viewer and do not have any dependencies on user interface classes
+* python models describing objects - these are able to operate without the GUI interface and do not have any dependencies on user interface classes
     * this code lives in `napari/components` (utility objects) and `napari/layers` (objects that contain data)
-* qt classes that handle the interactive GUI aspect of the napari viewer
+* Qt classes that handle the interactive GUI aspect of the napari viewer
-    * the private qt code lives in `napari/_qt` and the smaller public qt interface code lives in `napari/qt`
+    * the private Qt code lives in `napari/_qt` and the smaller public Qt interface code lives in `napari/qt`
 * vispy classes that handle rendering
     * the code for this is private and lives in `napari/_vispy`

 The separation of the python models from viewer GUI code allows:

-* the python model to be easily run headless without the viewer, for example when performing batch analysis
+* the python model to be easily run headless (without opening the napari GUI interface), for example when performing batch analysis

 * analysis plugins to be developed without worrying about the GUI aspect
 * napari to have the option to move away from the rendering backend currently